orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     0 for the SLOT.
   - You must not increase the time cost that it may decrease security by blocking security updates.
+  - If a package is orphaned in this overlay, it may be dropped.

 * Multislot rules/guidelines:
   - SLOT are up to the ebuild (SLOT="slot/subslot"), but recommened for